awilsoncs/tracery_builder/README.md

 # Introduction

 Tracery Builder makes managing Tracery projects easier by allowing you to easily separate text productions into separate files.
-The first release is compatible with most Tracery files (no saving data yet!).
+The first release is compatible with most Tracery files.

 Let's look at a few json files.

 ```json
 star_system.json